dolliars/heyheather/_posts/2019-03-30-setting-up-blog.md

 **What have I learned here?**

 What is a Ruby Gem?
-Well, it can be confusing because there is RubyGems, which is a package manager for distibuting Ruby programs and librairies.
+Well, it can be confusing because there is RubyGems, which is a package manager for distributing Ruby programs and libraries.
 And then there are Gems which are packages that contain the information of the files to install.
 I'm spewing this out but I think I'm still confused, mostly about how it works.
 But that's okay, I'll probably have to go over this in the future.